aewindle110/DroneWQ/paper.md

 # Demo notebook
-DroneWQ includes a jupyter notebooks to demonstrate the processing functions.
-* `primary_demo.ipynb` includes a standard workflow to process raw UAS imagery to Rrs.
-It also demostrates how to derive water quality concentrations (chlorophyll a and total suspended matter) from Rrs.
-Lastly, it demonstrates how to georeference using sensor metadata and mosaic derived images to visualize spatial patterns on a map.
+DroneWQ includes a jupyter notebook to demonstrate the processing functions. `primary_demo.ipynb` includes a standard workflow to 1) process raw UAS imagery to Rrs, 2) derive water quality concentrations (chlorophyll a and total suspended matter), and 3) georeference and mosaic to visualize spatial patterns on a map.

 # Publications utilizing DroneWQ